Language: EN

 console.log(`The largest number is: ${largest}`);

-Verify grade ranges
+Verify grading ranges

-In this example, we assign a grade letter based on a numerical score using a series of if-else conditions.
+In this example, we assign a letter grade based on a numerical score using a series of if-else conditions.

 let grade = 85;